 The DfE have reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-The government set out its definition of British values in the 2011 Prevent Strategy, and the Prime Minister has reiterated these values this year.
+The government set out its definition of British values in the 2011 Prevent Strategy, and the Prime Minister reiterated these values in 2014.
 At Broxbourne these values are reinforced regularly and in the following ways:

 Democracy is widespread within the school.
 Pupils engage positively with the realities of life in a democracy, and understand and appreciate the history, heritage and wide ranging cultural influences that underpin our individual and shared experience of life in modern Britain.

 The school has a system of Year Councils and a School Council, both of which meet on a monthly basis.
 The council meetings provide a forum for pupils to discuss issues relevant to their experience of school life and to engage in projects to improve the learning culture, the school environment and support a charity.

 Each form elects a male and female representative for the Year Council.
 In addition each Year Council elects two representatives to join the School Council.
 They are also joined by two members of the Sixth Form Council, a member of the Governing Body and representatives from the Friends of the Broxbourne School.

 Both the Year and School councils have notice boards which display, for example, minutes of meetings and action taken.

 The School Council has made a number of significant improvements to the school including implementing a new reward (credit) system, ensuring that the school has more efficient recycling facilities and working with teachers to enhance learning experiences through Google Classroom.

 Through form time pupils have the opportunity to feedback back opinions on their experiences in activities e.g. PSHE day sessions, which are subsequently acted upon.